GLP-1 Agonists Guide

 GLP-1 (glucagon-like peptide-1) agonists are a class of medications that mimic a natural gut hormone released after eating.
 They work through multiple mechanisms: slowing stomach emptying so you feel full longer, reducing appetite signals in the brain, and improving how your body handles blood sugar.

-Originally developed for type 2 diabetes, these medications have become the most effective pharmaceutical option for weight loss, with clinical trials showing sustained weight loss of 15-24% of body weight over 12-18 months.
+These medications are the most effective pharmaceutical option for weight loss available today — clinical trials show sustained loss of 15-24% of body weight over 12-18 months, a range no prior drug class has matched.
 The three main compounds differ in which hormone receptors they activate: semaglutide targets GLP-1 only (appetite), tirzepatide adds GIP (direct fat cell engagement), and retatrutide adds glucagon (liver fat mobilization) on top of stronger GIP.
 Each additional receptor changes not just how much weight you lose, but where it comes from and how your body composition shifts.
+The class was originally developed for type 2 diabetes; the obesity indication followed once the weight-loss signal became impossible to ignore.

 GLP-1 Compounds at a Glance